vhoudoverdov/meowcats-mcp/README.md

 This server uses much of the same boilerlate used by the tutorial example on  [modelcontextprotocol.io](https://modelcontextprotocol.io/docs/develop/build-server#weather-api-issues)  and shows how the tutorial can be easily leveraged to create other simple MCP servers.

-A collection of small security utilities, including tools for parsing Loki IOC logs, configuring host-based IDS, timestomping files, and more.

 ### Introduction

 MCP servers allow Large Language Models (LLMs) to interact with external data sources and APIs.
 The MCP protocol facilitates this interaction using a client/server model which abstracts a significant amount of the effort that would typically be involved in running API commands, parsing results, and maintaining scripts.